dz1ki/microservices/README.md

 2. On the server side "web-api":
    2.1 Using e-mail, the server retrieves additional information about the client from the database to generate an invoice.
    2.3 Sends data to the queue: "generateInvoice".
-   2.4 Waiting for a response from the "sendInvoice" queue.
+   2.4 Waiting for a response from the "generateInvoice" queue.
    2.5 If within 7s. no response, an error is returned.

 3. On the microservice "worker-pdf" side:
    3.1 The event listener responds to messages.
    3.2 Calls a function to generate an invoice.
-   3.3 After the file is generated, it is sent to the queue: "sendInvoice".
+   3.3 After the file is generated, it is sent to the queue: "invoiceGenerated".

 For clarity, the Invoice generation function uses a delay of 2s.
 Logs are stored in the folder: Logs.